WPManageNinja/wpsocialninja-docs/guide/getting-started-with-the-user-interface-2/all-templates.md

 As you can see, you have three options available: **Edit, Delete** or **Duplicate** (see the above screenshot)

 If you click on Edit, it will take you straight to the Template.
 Moreover, clicking on Duplicate will keep your original Template unchanged.
-You can copy this now &amp; change your Duplicate Template in any way!
+You can copy this now & change your Duplicate Template in any way!

 ![Amazon Template](/guide/public/images/getting-started-with-the-user-interface-2/all-templates/Amazon_Template.png)